ryo-watanabe/cb-ci-test/README.md

 ## CodeBuild integration container test and deploy to EKS

-Test edit 03
+Test edit 04
-for redmine hook test 02
+for backlog hook test 01